smatechnologies/opcon-basic-training/docs/Unit 2 Exercise 11.md

 ### Objective

-To become utilize the Restart setting to create a Looping Job.
+Utilize the Restart settings to create a Looping Job.

 ### Summary